 MadeiraMadeira wanted to maintain the same level of sales they had been making before COVID-19 took over.
 To achieve this, they needed more insight into their product performance, more efficient ways to create and manage their campaigns, and a refined strategy for using their business data more effectively.

 Flannels was hoping to scale their dynamic campaigns.
-To accomplish this, ROI Hunter set Flannels up with their Product Marketing Platform (PMP).
-They used Product Insights to gather product-level data from across all channels, integrating this data with their feed within ROI Hunter to form a single source of truth.
+To accomplish this, Flannels began working with the the ROI Hunter PPM platform.
+They used Product Insights to gather product-level performance data from across all channels, integrating this data with their feed within ROI Hunter to form a single source of truth.

 With this granular data from across channels, Flannels created three new product sets: Best-sellers, New Products, and Hidden Gems to test against previous campaigns.

-From our work with hundreds of large retailers over the years, we’ve been able to develop our Product Marketing Platform to aggregate product-level data from all possible sources and turn them into actionable insights.
-With practice, we’ve learned that combining Facebook data with the data from other channels and sources can rapidly increase Facebook’s ability to deliver the perfect product to the right person.
+From our work with hundreds of large retailers over the years, we’ve been able to develop our Product Performance Management platform to aggregate product-level performance data from all possible sources and turn them into actionable insights.
+With practice, we’ve learned that combining Meta data with the data from other channels and sources can rapidly increase Meta's ability to deliver the perfect product to the right person.
 We like to say that it’s like a giant waiting to be woken up.
-If you want to learn more about how to awake the beast, take a look at this article.
+If you want to learn more about how to awaken the beast, take a look at this article.

-Finally, Facebook Discovery Commerce isn’t just the future of e-commerce - it’s the present.
-ROI Hunter’s Product Marketing Platform (PMP) is the best bet to ensure that the right product does in fact find the right customer.
+Finally, Meta Discovery Commerce isn’t just the future of e-commerce - it’s the present.
+And the ROI Hunter PPM platform is your best bet to ensure that the right product does in fact find the right customer.